Marriage

 Community Property of Spouses

 Spouses in the CR may agree on a matrimonial property regime different from the statutory one.
 The spouses may agree to expand or reduce the scope of the community property.
-Such agreement has to be drawn up in the form of an authentic instrument.
+Such an agreement must be executed in the form of a notarial deed.

-If one of the spouses performs business activities, it may be useful to reduce the scope of the community property of spouses and thus exempt the other spouse from the liability for any debts incurred by the business.
+If one of the spouses is engaged in business activities, it may be advisable to reduce the scope of the community property of spouses in order to limit the impact of that spouse’s business-related obligations on the joint property.

 Property Settlement after Divorce

-Are you not sure what procedure applies to the settlement of your property?
-Contact the Integration Centre Prague or an NGO for free legal consultancy.
+Not sure which rules apply to the division of your property?
+Contact the Integration Centre Prague or another NGO for free legal advice.